I was browsing Reddit the other day and saw a post in a side hustle subreddit I frequent about how to make an extra $200 a month.

 So, it doesn’t matter if you want to make extra money to pay off debt faster, put into savings, or simply save up for some cool trips, it never hurts to boost your monthly income.

-Today, I’m going to share eight realistic ideas you can use to make an extra $200 per month.
+Today, I’m going to share nine realistic ideas you can use to make an extra $200 per month.

 Some ideas are methods of making money online while others are in-person side hustles, so there’s truly something for everyone!

 My main piece of advice is to start out with a small goal, write it down, and ultimately hold yourself accountable.